 Infrastructure as code is a way of delivering and managing infrastructure through the use of code and software development practices such as version control and continuous integration.
 The cloud’s API-driven paradigm allows developers and system administrators to interact with infrastructure programmatically and at scale, rather than manually setting up and configuring resources.
 As a result, developers may engage with infrastructure using code-based tools and treat infrastructure the same way they treat application code.
 Because infrastructure and servers are specified by code, they can be quickly deployed following standardized patterns, updated with the latest updates and versions, and reproduced in repeatable ways.

 Organizations can use cloud-based infrastructure and configuration to monitor and enforce compliance in real time and at scale.
 As a result, code-defined infrastructure may be fully automated, tracked, validated, and updated.
 This makes it easier for companies to manage resource variations and ensure that security measures are executed consistently.
 Non-compliant resources can be flagged for further investigation or even brought back into compliance in real time, allowing teams within an organization to respond more quickly.

 Organizations may monitor and enforce compliance in real time and at scale using cloud-based infrastructure and configuration.
 As a result, code-defined infrastructure may be tracked, validated, and upgraded in a fully automated manner.
 Companies can better manage resource variances and guarantee that security procedures are implemented consistently as a result of this .
 Non-compliant resources can be highlighted for examination or even brought into conformity in real time.

-By following the above described process, organizations can easily adopt DevOps model for their organizations and also achieve managed DevOps services.
+By following the above-described process, organizations can easily adopt the DevOps model for their organizations and also achieve managed DevOps services.